nbakhati/DSCI-2025-Team-C/README.md

 <h3>Competition Overview</h3>

 The main goal is to identify whether each transaction is fraudulent.
-Among them, the dataset is about 590,000 rows and 434 columns.
+The dataset is about 590,000 rows and 434 columns.

 The data is mainly divided into 2 categories, which are joined by TransactionID.
 Not all transactions have corresponding identity information.